 Instead, focus on balance in your diet, and life in general.
 A wholesome menu packed with variety can get you on track to lower uric acid levels and lower body weight, while exercise, relaxation and smart supplements can energize your system and improve your natural defenses.

-The Most Important Dietary Changes to Make
+The Most Important Dietary Changes to Make When Living With Gout

 Gout raises your risk of developing other health problems like cardiovascular disease, insulin resistance and metabolic syndrome, so you need to tailor your diet to account for your specific risks.
 For instance, moderate drinking and oily fish (chock-full of omega-3 fatty acids) aren’t necessarily great for gout, but they can help in the fight against heart disease.